omnia-network/ic-websocket-gateway/README.md

     npm test
     ```

-# Testing your contributions

-To test the development iterations, you can run the unit and integration tests together:
+### Local test script

+To make it easier to run both the unit and integration tests, a script is provided that runs the local replica, the gateway and the tests in sequence.
+You can run it with:

 ```
 ./scripts/local_test.sh
 ```

+# How it works

+TODO: update this section

-# Overview
+## Overview

 ![](./docs/images/image2.png)